Aviation Operations with Commercial Pilot Training BSc (Hons)

 Please note: the cost of flight training could be around £90,000, in addition to University fees.
 Student Finance does not cover any CAA exams or flight training.
 Hence, additional funding will be required to complete the ATPL training.

 In addition, an ATPL is only valid if you hold a Class 1 CAA Medical Certificate.
-In consultation with the flying school, students are encouraged to undertake the Class 1 Medical between the first and second years of the course.
+In consultation with the ground school, students are encouraged to undertake the Class 1 Medical between the first and second years of the course.
 For those who may be concerned that there may be an impediment to being awarded the Class 1 Medical, it is recommended that the medical is undertaken prior to commencing the course.

 For further information on Class 1 Medicals and other regulatory restrictions (including those affected by the UK leaving the European Union), visit the UK Civil Aviation Authority website.